Online Degree Programs

 Most online classes are presented via a website that integrates forums, an instant messenger, e-mail, and streaming audio and video.
 Programs also offer testing and real-time assignment review capabilities to create an online classroom environment for students.
 This virtual classroom makes it easy for students to view class calendars or informational posts as well as the lectures and assignments that teachers have posted, which can include video, audio, or text files.

 - Biological and Biomedical Sciences

 - Liberal Arts and Humanities

 - Visual and Performing Arts

 Because online degrees are not set in a physical classroom, students are required to show some sort of participation, either by posting a certain number of times on the class discussion boards or by completing assignments with other students.
-In hybrid classes, this requirement is usually waived, as students must show up for a physical class on certain days throughout the semester.
+In hybrid classes, this requirement may be waived, as students must show up for a physical class on certain days throughout the semester.
 In continuing education programs or degree programs for working adults, this participation requirement may be less stringent.

 In addition, certain programs could require students to purchase equipment and supplies that traditional students have access to on campus.
-For example, online graphic design programs might require participants to have their own cameras, editing software, color printers and scanners.
+For example, online graphic design programs might require participants to have their own cameras, editing software, color printers, and scanners.
 Some schools do have affiliations with corporations to help online students get needed software at a discount.

 Prospective distance learners should make sure their learning style is conducive to the independent initiative that is necessary for the success in online programs.
 While instructors often provide feedback and have set due dates for work, students must be motivated to complete readings and projects without the benefit of in-person assistance.
 A basic level of proficiency in using the internet and computer applications is necessary, as are solid reading and writing skills.
 There are a variety of factors for prospective students to consider when deciding whether to enroll in an online distance program, from their personal learning style to the format of the course.